Back to guides

 Azure or AI scope is unclearAzure Architecture Assessment

-Architecture, backlog, and SOW need approvalArchitecture Blueprint Sprint
+Architecture, backlog, and Statement of Work (SOW) need approvalArchitecture Blueprint Sprint

 Pilot scope is approved and needs implementationPilot to Production Build